Location

 Cost

 The cost for the 12-week course is $195 per student, with an early-bird price of $150 until March 4th.
-Includes all materials needed.
+Price includes one copy of Durable Trades and digital coursebook.
+Laptop with internet connection required.